Animal trial: Trials of pests

 Although less frequent than those just described, other animal trials sought to condemn pests for destroying crops or causing other harm to humans.
 These cases, generally handled by ecclesiastical courts, examined the misdeeds of a wide range of pests, including caterpillars, flies, moles, worms, snails, and leeches.
 The objective of these trials was to find the pests guilty and to cause them to leave.
 In doing so, ecclesiastical courts necessarily resorted to different judicial techniques to render decisions on the pests.
-They requested the intervention of the church to begin with the pertinent metaphysical actions, such as exorcisms and incantations having holy water as their main element.
+They requested the intervention of the church to begin with the pertinent metaphysical actions, such as exorcisms, incantations and the sprinkling of holy water.

-Evans discusses the use of several techniques of conjuration used for the expulsion and extermination of pests.
+Evans discusses the use of several techniques used for the expulsion and extermination of pests.
 He cites a treatise by Kassianos Bassos, a Byzantine Bithynian who lived in the tenth century.
 Bassos had devised a recipe to banish field mice, as follows:

 Take a slip of paper and write on it these words: I adjure you, O mice, who dwell here not to injure me yourselves nor to permit any other mouse to do so; and I make over to you this field.
 But should I find you staying here after having been warned, with the help of the mother of the gods I will cut you in seven pieces.

 Evans also mentions how in the 17th century the people of the Lucerne, knowing the pope had the ability to condemn and curse pests without having to undergo legal technicalities, paid a pope to conjure up a hexing document.